Radhakrishnan3101/Module-2/2C BUILT-IN FUNCTIONS AND LAMBDA FUNCTIONS - RELATING TWO NUMBERS.md

 ### RESULT

-Thus the greatest of two numbers in found using lambda function
+Thus the greatest of two numbers in found using lambda function and code execuuted successfully